Research Output per year

 Collaborations with Universities of Glasgow, Strathclyde and York are ongoing, but I am also keen to develop new collaborations with other institutions within and outside the UK

-The legacy of industrial pollution in estuarine sediments: spatial and temporal variability implications for ecosystem stressRodgers, K., McLellan, I., Peshkur, T., Williams, R., Tonner, R., Knapp, C. W., Henriquez, F. L. & Hursthouse, A. S., 30 Apr 2019, (Accepted/In press) In : Environmental Geochemistry and Health. p.
-1-12 12 p.
+The legacy of industrial pollution in estuarine sediments: spatial and temporal variability implications for ecosystem stressRodgers, K., McLellan, I., Peshkur, T., Williams, R., Tonner, R., Knapp, C. W., Henriquez, F. L. & Hursthouse, A. S., 22 May 2019, In : Environmental Geochemistry and Health.
+12 p.

 Research output: Contribution to journal › Article